GeoscienceAustralia/fetch/README.md

 A `date-pattern` is a pseudo-source that repeats a source multiple times over a date range.

 It takes a `start_day` number and an `end_day` number.
 These are relative to the current
-day: Ie. A start day of -3 means three days ago.
+day: ie. A start day of -3 means three (UTC) days ago .

 It then overrides properties on the embedded source using each date.